Non-directed polymers in random environments with range penalties: the high dimensional case: Introduction

-Let $\omega:=(\omega_x)_{x\in\bbZ^d}$ be a family of i.i.d.\ random variables, which is independent of $S$.
-The probability and expectation of $\omega$ are denoted by $\bbP$ and $\bbE$ respectively.
-In this paper, we assume that $\omega$ has a heavy-tailed distribution.
-In particular, we assume that
+Let $\omega:=(\omega_x)_{x\in\bbZ^d}$ be a family of i.i.d.\ random variables independent of $S$.
+The probability and the expectation of $\omega$ are denoted by $\bbP$ and $\bbE$ respectively.
+Throughout this paper, we assume that $\omega$ has a heavy-tailed distribution.
+Specifically, we assume that